jjn7702/SECJ1023-PT2/Submission/sec08_23242/CineMatch/Proposal/readme.md

 • Personalized recommendation<br>
 • improving user satisfaction and engagement<br> <br>

-# How to use the system
+# How to use the system :book:
 ## ***Step 1: sign in / sign up*** <br>
 **Sign In**
   - User key in their Username and Password as input <br>